 - Preparation of due diligence compliance folders for risk management and routine quality assurance when only a voluntary scheme exists to ensure product safety.
 This is strongly recommended by the ACCC.

-- Screen testing for manufacturers to confirm for risk mitigation that today’s manufactured unit produces the same performance results as the original registered version
+- Screen testing for manufacturers as risk mitigation to confirm that today’s manufactured unit produces the same performance results as the original registered version.

-- Research and development to improve performance or safety of an appliance or system prior to certification or compliance testing
+- R&D to improve the performance or safety of an appliance or system prior to certification or compliance testing.

-- Testing to add independent value to claims provided to your suppliers
+- Testing to add independent value to performance claims.

-- Data for use in advertising material and marketing.
+- Data for use in advertising and marketing material.

 The E3 Program Website